-Corals (or more formally, Zoantharia) have mobile larvae that become sessile (fixed to one place) after a few days.
-They are marine animals related sea anemones, but lacking a free-swimming (medusoid) stage.
+Corals (or more formally, Zoantharia) are marine animals related sea anemones that lack a free-swimming (medusoid) stage.
+They have mobile larvae that become sessile (fixed to one place) after a few days.

 The oldest known corals lived during the Cambrian, more than 500 million years ago, and are still found living today.
-Some, like octocorals (the polyp has eight arms), are soft bodied and rarely preserved as fossils, but others secrete a hard calcarous skeleton and are thus important rock-forming organisms.
-We focus here on the three groups (or orders) of corals that are most frequently found as fossils: Rugosa, Tabulata and Scleractinia.
+Some, like octocorals (which have has eight ‘arms’) are soft bodied and rarely preserved as fossils, but others secrete a hard, calcarous (made of calcium carbinate) skeleton and are thus important rock-forming organisms.

-Corals comprise a soft bodied animal (polyp) that lives in a calcareous skeleton (corallum).
+Corals comprise a soft-bodied animal called a polyp that lives in a calcareous skeleton or corallum.
 Food is taken in and waste products are discharged through the mouth, which is surrounded by tentacles with poisonous stings.

-The polyp removes calcium carbonate from the sea water to create a skeleton of calcite or aragonite, although, when fossilised, aragonite often changes to calcite.
-The cup (or corallite) in which the polyp lives is strengthened by septa (radiating plates), tabulae (corallite floors which build up one on the other) and sometimes dissepiments (small concentrically arranged plates between the septa).
+The polyp removes calcium carbonate from the sea water to create a skeleton of calcite or aragonite, although when fossilised, aragonite often changes to calcite.
+The corallite in which the polyp lives is strengthened by septa (radiating plates), tabulae (corallite floors that build up one on the other) and sometimes dissepiments (small concentrically arranged plates between the septa).
 Corals may live alone (solitary) or in a group (colonial or compound).

 Rugose corals are solitary or colonial types with bilateral symmetry.
-They have a hollow in the top surface (a calice) in which the polyp sat, together with numerous tabulae, septa (the major ones being arranged in groups of four), dissepiments, and some have a central calcareous rod (columella).
+They have a hollow in the top surface (calice) in which the polyp sits, together with numerous tabulae, septa (the major ones being arranged in groups of four), dissepiments and, in some, a central calcareous rod (columella).

 Tabulate corals are all colonial and have many closely spaced tabulae, but septa and dissepiments are either absent or very weak.
 Their fossils are often preserved as a cluster of long, slender tubes (corallites).

 Scleractinian corals may be solitary or colonial.
-They have a very porous or spongy skeleton made of aragonite and strengthened by radiating septa (the main ones being arranged in groups of six), dissepiments and sometimes a columella.
+They have a very porous or spongy skeleton made of aragonite that is strengthened by radiating septa (the main ones being arranged in groups of six), dissepiments and sometimes a columella.

 Corals live in marine water, at most depths and latitudes.
 They have been found in water 6000 m deep, but are most common at depths of less than 500 m.
 At these depths, the water temperature may be close to 0°C, but corals are most common between 5° and 10°C. Deeper water corals are mainly solitary, although some, such as Lophelia, are colonial and form thickets and banks.

-Corals reefs on the other hand, are restricted to the warmer regions of the world’s oceans such as the Seychelle islands in the Indian Ocean and Australia.
+Corals reefs on the other hand, are restricted to the warmer regions of the world’s oceans such as the Seychelles, in the Indian Ocean, and Australia.
 They gradually add skeletal calcium carbonate to the existing reefs to build huge structures in well-lit, warm, tropical waters, clear of land-derived sediment.
 Reef-building corals favour water depths of less than 10–20 m and temperatures between 25° and 29°C.

 Corals through time